killthekitten/kirshatrov-com/_posts/2019-01-03-state-of-background-jobs.md

 If the traffic stays high for longer than a period that's enough to fill Redis, the Redis will get into Out Of Memory (OOM) state, meaning that it can't accept any more writes.
 To be precise it can still allow the *dequeue* (RPOP) operation, but not *enqueue*.

 In contrast with Redis, relational databases like PostgreSQL are backed by the disk rather than RAM, which unlocks them to store more data than they have RAM available.
-Of course, writing to disk is way slower than writing to memory so that nothing can beat Redis performance - but in a situation when Redis runs on of memory, you'll probably prefer slow writes than no writes at all.
+Of course, writing to disk is way slower than writing to memory so that nothing can beat Redis performance - but in a situation when Redis runs out of memory, you'll probably prefer slow writes than no writes at all.

-This combination is throttling jobs + limit on how much Redis can store bites you heavily when running web services at a large scale.
-After all, there must be other open-source databases that somehow provide a message queue without in-memory constraints like Redis.
+When the incoming rate of jobs is higher than the fixed rate delivery, your Redis goes into the danger of filling up.
+After all, there must be other open-source databases that somehow provide a message queue without in-memory constraints like those Redis has.
 Let's review them.

-**Kafka:** data is persisted to disk, though running a Kafka cluster and consuming from it is a lot trickier compared to Redis, due the distributed nature and more complex protocol.
+**Kafka:** data is persisted to disk, though running a Kafka cluster and consuming from it is a lot trickier compared to Redis, due to its distributed nature and more complex protocol.

 **RabbitMQ:** under memory pressure, the persistence layer tries to write as much out to disk as possible, and remove as much as possible from memory.